Protocol for Homeless People in Public Places Overview

-The protocol applies to public places such as parks and outdoor spaces accessible to everyone.
-It doesn’t apply to private property, or property that is not generally accessible to the public.
+The Protocol applies to public places such as parks and outdoor spaces which are ordinarily accessible to the public including cars parked in public places such as on-street parking.
+It does not apply to private property, or property that is not generally accessible to the public.

 Principles of the Protocol

-The protocol principles are based on homeless people having the same rights as any other member of the public to be in public places.
+The Protocol principles are based on people experiencing homelessness having the same rights as any other member of the public to be in a public place.